arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ### Powering the Carrier

 Once the UNO Q is mounted on the carrier, the carrier is powered through the UNO Q's high-density connectors.
-The UNO Q itself can be powered by any of its standard power inputs:
+Any of its standard power inputs can power the UNO Q itself:

 - A USB-C® cable providing 5 VDC 3 A connected to the UNO Q.
 - An external +5 VDC power supply connected to the UNO Q's 5V pin.